-Iranians should not let Trump harm national unity, Rouhani says
+Iran's Rouhani calls for unity, accuses Trump of exploiting rift

 “I am calling on our nation to vote,” Rouhani said.
 “Even if you have criticism over issues and problems, please cast your vote.”

-Writing by Parisa Hafezi; Editing by Kim Coghill and Clarence Fernandez
+Writing by Parisa Hafezi; Editing by Catherine Evans